 - Paying with a purchase order or personal credit card:

 - Purchase the Physical Damage Insurance (CDW/LDW) offered by the rental company if paying with a purchase order, personal credit card, or any other means of payment that does not provide primary Physical Damage Insurance coverage.
 Always purchase the physical damage insurance if renting a van that carries more than eight passengers.

 If in doubt as to whether or not the employee's University issued business credit card provides primary physical damage coverage, it is a good idea to purchase the coverage from the rental company.
 The Physical Damage Insurance coverage offered by the rental company is a good protection at usually a low daily rate.

 If there is damage to the rental vehicle, and a University issued business credit card/procard/travel card is used, the employee needs to contact the credit card company immediately to report a loss.

-If there is third party damage, the employee should contact Kate Leahy in the University's Human Resources Office at email@example.com.
+If there is third party damage, the employee should contact the Treasurer's Office at email@example.com.